About the Program

 It is essential that when UGA units and researchers conduct scholarly activities in rural Georgia it is not viewed as lacking coordination, competing with other UGA initiatives, or duplicating efforts.
 Through this program, academic faculty will recognize the benefits of collaborating with PSO and Extension to conduct successful community engaged scholarship in rural Georgia.
 Participants will learn about PSO’s and Extension’s existing local networks across the state, which can provide important local contextual information to aid in the researcher’s success.

-The inaugural workshop series is limited to twenty (20) full-time academic faculty from any UGA college or school.
+The workshop series is limited to twenty (20) full-time academic faculty from any UGA college or school.
 Participants in the workshop must be nominated by their respective deans.
 Nominees may focus on a variety of research topics, including but not limited to: natural resources and the environment, workforce development, public health, poverty, educational achievement, and quality of life.

-As part of the application process, deans’ nominees will be invited to submit a one page proposal for a potential project relevant to rural Georgia.
+As part of the application process, deans’ nominees will be required to submit a one page proposal for a potential project relevant to rural Georgia.
 The proposal should include general ideas for collaboration with a public service faculty member(s), a PSO unit, or Cooperative Extension.
 The workshop series is designed to help faculty participants develop and hone their collaborative project ideas into a pilot project.

 The Rural Engagement Workshop for Academic Faculty is designed to provide a strong introduction to rural engagement for academic faculty by providing the background, information, skills and knowledge needed to be successful.
 The overall goal of the workshop series is to help strengthen partnerships with communities across Georgia through increased, collaborative, and focused research and scholarship.
 This program also addresses two of the three University 2025 Strategic directions:

 - Growing research, innovation, and entrepreneurship

 - Strengthening partnerships with communities across Georgia and around the world